 There are three key indicators that are commonly used to measure the level of short interest in a stock: the short interest (as a percentage of a stock’s total amount of shares outstanding), the short interest as a percentage of a stock’s total float and the short interest ratio.
-You will find a more detailed explanation below.

 1. Short Interest

-2. Short Interest as Percentage of the Float
+2. Short Interest as Percentage of Float

 3. Short Interest Ratio

 The short interest ratio is calculated by dividing the total short position by the average daily trading volume, which is usually calculated over the last 30 trading days.
 The ratio is also referred to as “days to cover” because it estimates how many days it would take for short sellers to buy back all of their shorted shares at the stock’s average daily trading volume.
 A higher short interest ratio means that the stock is more vulnerable to a short squeeze, as it would take longer for short sellers to buy back the shares necessary to close their short positions.

 Based on my analysis of data available online, the average short interest ratio range is between 4 and 6.
 For instance, the graph below shows the NYSE short interest from 1996 to 2001.